-My academic research and writing center on the social life of diagnosis, particularly in the case of disability.
-I like complexity, and I am most interested in stories of disability and health that resist tidy categories or easy understandings.
-I was drawn to anthropology originally by its central question – the relationship of the individual to society – and my work explores the role of diagnosis and difference within that framework.
+My past academic research and writing centered on the social life of diagnosis, particularly in the case of disability.
+I like complexity, and I am most interested in stories of disability and difference that resist tidy categories or easy understandings.
+I now expand this approach to a variety of topics, ranging from the cultural life of work to health, family relationships, and human rights.

-As an anthropologist, I use ethnographic methods and theories to study daily life, practices, and beliefs regarding disability.
+As an anthropologist, I use ethnographic methods and theories to study daily life, practices, and beliefs.
 I have conducted research at various sites in the U.S. and Central America.
 For my dissertation, I conducted over 18 months of ethnographic fieldwork on family experiences with rare and undiagnosed disabilities.

 I have worked, studied, and volunteered on four continents, plus a tiny island in the middle of the Pacific Ocean.
 I received my Ph.D. from the University of Texas at Austin, M.A. from the University of Chicago, and B.A. from Carleton College.